GFA-spec/GFA-spec/README.md

 # GFA 1.0

 GFA 1 was first suggested in a [blog post](http://lh3.github.io/2014/07/19/a-proposal-of-the-grapical-fragment-assembly-format) by Heng Li (@lh3) and further developed in a [second post](http://lh3.github.io/2014/07/23/first-update-on-gfa).

+# GFA 1.1

+W-lines were suggeseted by Heng Li (@lh3) as an extension to GFA 1 for representing haplotype information in pangenome graphs.